 The Lo Pagan area is very popular with paragliders due to the Mar Menor winds which frequently blow in from the sea.

-The exclusive resort of Puerto de Mazarron is a favoured resort of the Spanish, especially in July and August when an influx of visitors arrive to visit their holiday homes.
+The resort of Puerto Mazarron is another favoured destination of the Spanish, especially in July and August when an influx of mainly Spanish visit their holiday homes.

 Santiago de la Ribera

 Santiago de la Ribera is the closest resort to Murcia Airport (you can watch the planes flying in across the Mar Menor).
 The resort is also one of the most attractive on the Mar Menor, with warm, shallow waters and large sandy beaches.